Serverless compute plane networking

 This feature is in Private Preview.
 To join this preview, contact your Databricks account team.

-Google Cloud VPC Service Controls (VPC-SC) are used to define service perimeters that creates a security boundary around Google Cloud resources.
-Stable project numbers for the serverless compute plane enable you to create VPC-SCs between Databricks serverless compute plane and your GCP resources, such as GCS buckets.
+Google Cloud VPC Service Controls (VPC-SC) are used to define service perimeters that create a security boundary around Google Cloud resources.
+Serverless project numbers enable you to create VPC-SCs between the Databricks serverless compute plane and your Google Cloud resources, such as GCS buckets.
 This ensures that only Databricks serverless SQL compute projects can access your resources.
-For more information, contact your Databricks account team.
+For configuration instructions, see Serverless compute firewall configuration.

-Stable project numbers are only supported from SQL warehouses.
+Serverless project numbers are only supported from SQL warehouses.
 They are not supported from other compute resources in the serverless compute plane.

-Configure outbound IPs
+Configure access to other resources using outbound IPs